ShiroTakeda/gams-mode/README.txt

 	`gams-insert-comment'.  % in the string indicates the cursor place and will disappear after template insertion.
 NB: You cannot include double quoatations and backslashes in this variables!"

-`gams-default-pop-window-height' [10]

-	"The default GAMS process buffer height.
-If integer, sets the window-height of process buffer.
-If string, sets the percentage of it.
-If nil, use default pop-to-buffer."

-`gams-lst-mode-hook' [nil]

-	"*GAMS-LST mode hooks."

 `gams-docs-view-program' ["c:/Program Files/Adobe/Acrobat 5.0/Reader/AcroRd32.exe"]